 Living with an active cocaine addiction is often associated with consistent periods of erratic and unpredictable behavior.
 Your addiction can cause you to cycle through moments of using and withdrawing, sometimes on a daily basis.

-In fact, it is not uncommon for some cocaine addicts to go through periods of highs and lows multiple times throughout a single day.
+In fact, it is not uncommon for cocaine addicts in relationships to go through periods of highs and lows multiple times throughout a single day.

 Trust becomes an overarching factor during these times, making it difficult to remain rational and often resulting in extreme feelings of mistrust and suspicion.
 This can lead to you denying your cocaine use and repeatedly breaking promises about quitting or getting clinical help.